| Type |

 HL7® FHIR® Da Vinci Coverage Requirements Discovery Implementation Guide (CRD IG) - This implementation specification provides a framework for payers to share information about coverage requirements with providers, helping facilitate treatment decisions based on a patient’s insurance coverage.
 This specification is critical for standardizing API-based electronic prior authorization workflows, which aim to reduce delays in patient treatment and alleviate the administrative burden on providers.

-- CMS has identified CRD IG Version 2.0.1 as ready for adoption in Certified Health IT.
-Developed by the Da Vinci Project Accelerator, the CRD IG is available for implementation without licensing requirements, making it accessible to payers and providers.
+- Developed by the Da Vinci Project Accelerator, the CRD IG is available for implementation without licensing requirements, making it accessible to payers and providers.

 - Payers and providers should consider the CRD IG to streamline the prior authorization process.
 By automating the exchange of coverage requirements and documentation, this specification reduces the administrative workload associated with assembling and reviewing prior authorization materials.

-- Referenced in Federal Rulemaking: CMS Interoperability and Prior Authorization Final Rule (CMS-0057-F)
+- Referenced in Federal Rulemaking: ONC Health Data, Technology, and Interoperability: Electronic Prescribing, Real-Time Prescription Benefit and Electronic Prior Authorization (HTI-4) Final Rule; CMS Interoperability and Prior Authorization Final Rule (CMS-0057-F) (recommended)

 - The CDex IG is not intended to replace other HL7 FHIR Da Vinci specifications required by the CMS Interoperability and Prior Authorization Final Rule (CMS-0057-F).
 Instead, it focuses on specific workflows at the provider-payer interface, particularly when there is a need for manual review of received data query requests from external providers or payers.
 It is important to note that the CDex IG should not be implemented for workflows requiring real-time responses.
 Instead, it is suitable for scenarios where manual review of data query responses is necessary before delivering the data to partner providers or payers.